 It is sensible to hold the freehold interest in a limited company using special provisions in the memorandum and articles of association linking the ownership of the freehold automatically to the ownership of the flats.
 This would enable the Directors of the company to transfer a share even if it was not dealt with by the outgoing tenant and so to avoid the situation on resale or repossession mentioned above.
 If this is not set up in your company articles it may be worth amending them because you can have the same problem as with an absent freeholder and a repossessed former owner described above.

-The downside to this is that there are basic requirements to file formal returns and accounts, even if they are dormant, at least once a year.
+The downside to this is that there are basic requirements to file formal returns and accounts at Companies House, even if they are dormant, at least once a year.
 This can be done easily on-line but the penalties for non compliance are relatively high and this can result in the company being struck off the Company Register and dissolved.

 This means that even if the freehold is held by a limited company it is still sensible to move the value from the freehold to the leasehold by granting a long lease to each of the tenants.